MustardOS/mustardos.github.io/release/archive/bigbanana.md

 [Download from MEGA](https://mega.nz/folder/MzhHVIoC#4imi8wesThvpqLK6jhxojg){: .btn .fs-5 .mb-4 .mb-md-0 }

 {: .highlight }
-> If you have alternative storage support please reach out to @xonglebongle on the muOS Community Discord server!
+> If you have alternative storage support please reach out to @xonglebongle on the MustardOS Community Discord server!
 >
 > So everybody is aware, MEGA has restrictions on certain countries and places a download limit.
 Use either Gofile or
 > the Torrents if you cannot use MEGA.
 And for goodness sake we are **not** moving to a paid subscription like some
 > people might be thinking.  _The absurdity..._

-## Support muOS
+## Support MustardOS

-Love muOS?
+Love MustardOS?
 Want to help us on this **crazy** journey?
 Here's how to get involved.

 **This can be done a few ways:**

 - Be helpful around the Discord community server
 - [Contribute code directly to our GitHub repositories](https://github.com/MustardOS)
-- Spread the word about muOS and all its features
+- Spread the word about MustardOS and all its features

 **Or you can join the testing crew directly by:**